mokdevel/DarcMods/DarcMissions/README.md

 array<int> groupCount : See General parameters
 array<int> waypointRange : See Waypoint parameters
 DC_EWaypointGenerationType waypointGenType : See Waypoint parameters
+  ROUTE : The patrol will go from posStart to posDestination.
+When destination has been reached, the patrol will LOITER.
+  RADIUS, SCATTERED : The patrol will follow a path created with waypointRange starting from posStart. posDestination is ignored.
 DC_EWaypointMoveType waypointMoveType : See Waypoint parameters
 array string groupTypes : See General parameters int AISkill : See General parameters